streamingfast/substreams-sink-clickhouse-showcase/DEEP_DIVE.md

 ## What is `transfers.monthly_transfers`?

+### This work because ...

+**Incremental population on inserts: The MV triggers only on new inserts to the source table (including delete markers where _deleted = true).
+It processes those inserts immediately, before any merges occur in the source.
+Netting out via negatives: By computing if(_deleted_, -toInt256(amount), toInt256(amount)) for the sum and if(_deleted_, -1, 1) for the count, the MV effectively adds positives for new/active transfers and subtracts the corresponding values for deletes.
+This nets out to the correct aggregate (e.g., a deleted transfer contributes 0 to both total and count).
+Independence from source merges: Merges in the source clean up duplicates/deletes for storage efficiency and FINAL queries, but they don't retroactively alter the MV's data.
+The MV's SummingMergeTree engine will sum the already-inserted positive/negative values correctly during its own merges.
-This materialized view stores pre-aggregated monthly metrics derived from the raw `transfers.transfers` table populated by `substreams-sink-sql`.
+This materialized view stores pre-aggregated month  ly metrics derived from the raw `transfers.transfers` table populated by `substreams-sink-sql`.**

 What it contains:
 - One row per calendar month (format YYYYMM from `_block_timestamp_`).